About kidney cancer

 The kidneys are two reddish-brown organs, shaped like beans, located above the waist on each side of the spine.
 The renal pelvis is the inner, curved part of the kidney where urine collects.
 The kidneys filter blood and produce urine to remove waste products from the body.
 Urine collects in the renal pelvis and then moves down the ureters to the bladder, where it is stored.
 The kidneys also assist in controlling blood pressure and regulating red blood cell production.

-Each year in New York State about 2,100 men and over 1,200 women are diagnosed with cancer of the kidney and renal pelvis.
+Each year in New York State over 2,100 men and over 1,200 women are diagnosed with cancer of the kidney and renal pelvis.
 About 450 men and 250 women die from this disease each year in New York State.

 Who gets kidney cancer?

 Kidney cancer is more common among older people and occurs more often among men than women and among Whites than Blacks.
 The risk of getting kidney cancer increases with age, most often occurring in people over the age of 50.
 However, kidney cancer does occur among children.
 About 40 children are diagnosed with kidney cancer each year in New York State, most with Wilm's tumor, the most common kidney cancer in children.

 What factors increase risk for developing kidney cancer?

 At this time, the causes of kidney cancer are not well understood.
 However, scientists agree that certain factors increase a person's risk of developing this disease.
 These risk factors include:

 - Hereditary conditions and family history.
 People with certain inherited diseases (von Hippel-Lindau disease, hereditary papillary renal cell carcinoma and Birt-Hogg-Dube syndrome) are at higher risk for kidney cancer.
 People with a family history of kidney cancer are also at increased risk.